-The Bristol Family Cycling Centre opened in Spring 2016, on the site of the former Whitchurch athletics track in Hengrove.
-Since then we’ve built a cycle skills training facility, helping people of all ages and abilities to learn to ride a bike in a safe, traffic-free environment, to encourage regular everyday cycling, to improve riders confidence, health and fitness.
+Bristol Family Cycling Centre is a cycle skills training facility, helping people of all ages and abilities to learn to ride a bike in a safe, traffic-free environment.
+We are located in Hengrove, on the former Whitchurch athletics track and run daily sessions to help encourage regular everyday cycling to improve riders confidence, health and fitness.

 - Bikeability training

 - Open 7 days a week

 The Bristol Family Cycling Centre at Hengrove opened in Spring 2016.

 It gives people of all ages and abilities the chance to ride in a traffic-free environment.

 We have a range of balance bikes, two wheelers, and adapted cycles to help adults and children learn to ride and gain cycling confidence with cycling instructors on hand to help.

 [Woman speaks] “It’s safe, they get a lot of help on the way round and feel more confident at the end of it.
 She wanted to show the helpers she could learn to ride a bike”

 [Man speaks] “I brought my kids here, they were struggling to learn to cycle.
 My daughter picked it up and it’s my son’s turn today”

 We have drop in, inclusive cycling session for users with physical disabilities and learning difficulties and their family and friends.